Last year I did something in our kitchen that was amazing. After twenty-three years of use, I finally redid the top of our butcher block island!

 My kitchen island is twenty-three years old and I will be honest with you, I have only conditioned it a few times.
 For years I have wanted to have the butcher block sanded, I just never got around to it.

 As you can imagine, over all these years, a lot has happened on this island.
-I cook almost every night and there have been spills, school projects, craft projects, flower arranging, prepping, cooking, and serving (to name just a few).
+I cook almost every night and there have been spills, school projects, craft projects, flower arranging, prepping, cooking, and serving over 8,000 dinners (to name just a few).

 The island was looking quite aged, in a not-so-good way.
 The final straw was last year when we hosted an event, the caterer placed a hot pan on the island which left a burn mark on it.
 Plus, they splattered hot oil, probably from the pan, leaving tiny burn marks everywhere!